 Once the chair had come to a complete stop, Ammon hopped off and spun back the way he had come.
 His eyes roved over the assortment of brand new friends that he’d gathered, while the boy chewed his lip thoughtfully.
 “New game, new game, new game… something fun…”

-As he was trying to come up with a new way to pass the time while waiting for his newest little project to be finished, Ammon’s thoughts wandered back toward the subject had occupied them for so long.
+As he was trying to come up with a new way to pass the time while waiting for his newest little project to be finished, Ammon’s thoughts wandered back toward the subject that had occupied them for so long.

 Felicity.
 Flick.
 His sister.
 She was supposed to be nice to him.
 She was supposed to be a good person.
 So why was she so mean?
 Why was she so rude and obnoxious to him, him, her little brother?
 It was wrong.
 People were supposed to be nice to him.
 Especially his own family.
 Mother was nice to him.
 Father was… well, Father was Father.
 He was different.
 He was the disciplinarian.